mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 server that requests it, but is not required to do so; for example, a client MAY choose instead not to use the server.
-If a client does present an identity to a server, the identity SHOULD be unique to that server, to reduce the risk of a client's resolution history on multiple colluding servers being correlated.
+If a client does present an identity to a server, the identity SHOULD be unique to that server, or unique to servers provided by the same provider when the client has that information, to reduce the risk of a client's resolution history on multiple colluding providers being correlated.

-# Recommendations
+# Recommendations for authentication mechanisms

-The following requirements were considered when formulating the recommended authentication mechanism for encrypted DNS clients.
+This section enumerates recommended considerations for selecting a client authentication mechanism and recommends solutions to guide implementors who wish to maximize chances of interoperability wherever other implementations hold the same considerations.

-The authentication mechanism:
+The following requirements were considered when formulating the recommended authentication mechanism for encrypted DNS clients. it is RECOMMENDED that authentication mechanisms:

-1. SHOULD be per-connection, not per-query, e.g. to avoid unnecessary payload overheads
+1. be per-connection, not per-query, e.g. to avoid unnecessary payload overheads
-2. SHOULD use open, standard mechanisms where possible, e.g. to avoid vendor lock-in and specialized cryptography
+2. use open, standard mechanisms where possible, e.g. to avoid vendor lock-in and specialized cryptography
-3. SHOULD be reusable across multiple encrypted DNS protocols, e.g. to avoid protocol preference
+3. be reusable across multiple encrypted DNS protocols, e.g. to avoid protocol preference
-4. SHOULD NOT require human user interaction to complete authentication
+4. not require human user interaction to complete authentication

-This document concludes that the best mechanism for encrypted DNS client authentication is mTLS {{?RFC8705}} for the following
+5. be resistant to replay attacks

-reasons:
+This document concludes that the best current mechanism available to recommend for enabling interoperable encrypted DNS client authentication is mTLS {{?RFC8705}} for the following reasons:

 1. mTLS identifies and authenticates clients, not users, per-connection
 2. mTLS is an existing standard and is often readily available for TLS clients